 - Leave your bag in the cloakroom and use the clear plastic bags provided for any material you want to bring into the library.
 You need a £1 coin (refundable) for the lockers in the cloakroom.

 - Don’t write on any library materials.

 Computers and internet access

 You're welcome to bring your laptop.
-Each reading area has its own power sockets and there is free WiFi.
+Each reading area has its own power sockets and there is free public WiFi.

 Photocopying and photographing materials